dexter/dexter/README.md

 ## Configure Dexter

-The new version of dexter is configured through an XML file.
+Dexter 2.0 is configured through an XML file `dexter-conf.xml`.
-Don't worry, is not to hard to understand ;) There are two configuration files:
+Don't worry, is not to hard to understand ;), by default Dexter searches for the configuration file in the root directory.

-  * `dexter-webapp/dexter-conf.xml`: for the REST server;
-  * `dexter-core/dexter-conf.xml`: used during the generation of the model and if you use the script in the folder `dexter-core/scripts`.

-The file should be the same, the only difference could be in some relative paths.

-### Run the REST Server
+### Set the Dexter model

-Go into the `dexter-webapp`directory, and edit the `dexter-conf.xml`: in the beginning of the file
+In the beginning of the file:

 	<models>
 		<default>en</default>